tshepang/blog-movies/content/movies/Unknown (2011).rst

 It feels a lot worse, which is yet another instance of `The case of 'The Matrix Reloaded'`__.
-It's not as interesting, it does not feel like *Taken*, is not set in dark Europe, the twist not too interesting, and the untrained life-saver merely irritating.
+It's not as interesting, it does not feel like *Taken*, it's not set in dark Europe, the twist not too interesting (unless it's your first time), and the untrained life-saver merely irritating.

 __ http://movies.tshepang.net/the-case-of-the-matrix-reloaded